Skip to main content

 Important things to know

-• Some hazardous waste and chemical can be safely disposed of at home if the below instructions are followed.
+• Some hazardous waste and chemicals can be safely disposed of at home if the below instructions are followed.

 • Hazardous waste that is incorrectly disposed of can cause fires in bins and collection trucks.
 This can create a safety hazard for truck drivers, the community and the environment.

-Hazardous waste that can go in the red bin
+Hazardous waste that can go in your red bin

 Available